Before You Begin

-Before you boot from the recovery image and recover your data, check the following prerequisites:
+Before you boot from the recovery image and recover your data, check the following prerequisites and limitations:

 - You must have a recovery image on any type of media: CD/DVD/BD or removable storage device.